Colruyt Group’s approach to packaging, including plastics

 Packaging and why it’s so important

 Packaging protects food against damage and deterioration while it's being transported, in store and at home.
 Packaging often carries useful information for consumers but its primary use is to guarantee hygiene and food safety, to maintain quality and to ensure it can be stored.
 Some materials are ideal for packaging, even if that doesn't align with their image.
-Plastic is one example of this — a plastic-wrapped cucumber will stay fresh up to 11 days longer than an unwrapped one.
+Plastic is one example of this: a thin layer of plastic packaging can significantly extend the shelf life of food.

 As a retailer, we do our best to minimise packaging waste and its impact on the environment.
 But we also have a duty to combat food waste wherever possible; not only from a moral perspective, but also to limit the impact on the environment.
 And that's where packaging comes in, of course.
 In other words, choosing the right packaging is a balance between limiting its environmental impact and preventing food waste, so the challenge is to use less material or make it more sustainable while still ensuring that products are properly protected.
 And we're getting better at this all the time.